coronel08/my-notes/notes/docs/javascript.md

 <br>

 ### Form Event Listener
-Check file Javascript/input-events.html to see a formw ith javascript and event listener.
+Check file Javascript/input-events.html to see a form with javascript and event listener.

 Can also do nested events / event Bubbling.
 To stop nest or bubbling use e.stopPropagation()